OpenMDAO/Aviary/migration_to_1.0.md

 ### `SubsystemBuilderBase`

-Has been renamed to `SubsystemBuilder`
+Has been renamed to `SubsystemBuilder`.
+The same pattern applies for the builders for specific subsystems included with Aviary.
+For example, `AerodynamicsBuilderBase` is now simply `AerodynamicsBuilder`.

 ### `needs_mission_solver(self, aviary_inputs)`